r3di3p3/Secure-multi-party-computation/README.md

-# Secure-multi-party-computation
+# Secure multiparty computation
 Secure multi-party computation
 console application, allows to generate parts of keys using shamir's multi-part calculation.
-It is also used to generate secrecy from the parties.
+It is also used to generate ***The secret*** from this parties.

+# How it is work ?
+   Shamr's Multi part calculation

 # Example of use:
 Test to create Keys